-Where restrictions permit, this page outlines how co-operatives can hold a hybrid annual general meeting (AGM).
+Where it is safe to hold a public gathering, this page outlines how co-operatives can hold a hybrid annual general meeting (AGM).

 Things to consider

-Whist restrictions on public gatherings are still in place, our advice is that co-ops should think carefully before holding an in-person or hybrid AGM as the safety of members and employees is important first and foremost.
-However, as the restrictions on public gatherings ease, many co-ops may consider how they can legally hold meetings to accommodate a combination of physical attendance with an online participation option – a hybrid AGM.
+Now that restrictions on public gatherings have been relaxed, many co-ops may consider how they can legally hold meetings to accommodate a combination of physical attendance with an online participation option – a hybrid AGM.
 Whilst our guidance on holding an online AGM is still relevant, here we offer some guidance on holding a hybrid AGM.

 Check the co-operative’s governing document